-For forest management, this scenario implies taking account into warmer drier and summers, which will have significant effects on some tree species, notably those with lower drought tolerance.
-This trend is projected as particularly strona throughout the Southern Alps.
-Furthermore, the models also consider extreme events which are relevant for forestry. where, in particular, activity torrent and droughts represent decisive factors.
+For forest management, this scenario implies taking into account warmer and drier summers, which will have significant effects on some tree species, notably those with lower drought tolerance.
+This trend is projected as particularly strong throughout the Southern Alps.
+Furthermore, the models also consider extreme events which are relevant for forestry, where, in particular, torrent activity and droughts represent decisive factors.